-Approved adopters will be asked to be available for children from the local authority area in need of an adoptive placement, after which they will be informed of and referred to Adoption Match and/or to the Regional Consortium/other adoption agencies with children waiting for placements, with their consent.Prospective adopters' details must be passed to the Adoption Register immediately after their approval, and in any event no later than three months, (if they consent) where a child has not been identified for placement with them.
+Approved adopters will be asked to be available for children from the local authority area in need of an adoptive placement, after which they will be informed of and referred to South West London Adoption Consortium and other adoption agencies with children waiting for placements, with their consent.Prospective adopters' details must be passed to the South West London Adoption Consortium immediately after their approval, and in any event no later than three months, (if they consent) where a child has not been identified for placement with them.

 They will also be informed of local support groups and be advised of their responsibility to maintain links with the adoption link worker and keep him or her informed of any significant changes in their situation.